A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Involutions in algebraic K -theory

 In the cases of interest to us and once the prime $2$ is inverted, taking homotopy $C_2$-orbits with respect to a homotopy involution turns out to make sense.

-\begin{prop} Let $X$ and $X'$ both denote a spectrum, infinite loop space or an $H$-group, and let $\tau$ be a homotopy involution on $X$.
-Suppose that multiplication by two is invertible on $X$, i.e. $2: X\overset{\sim}\longrightarrow X$ is an equivalence, and define
+\begin{prop} Let $X$ denote a spectrum or infinite loop space (aka connective spectrum), and let $\tau$ be a homotopy involution on $X$.
+Suppose that multiplication by two is invertible on $X$, ie $2: X\overset{\sim}\longrightarrow X$ is an equivalence, and define

 where $\frac{1+\tau}{2}$ really stands for the zig-zag $ $.
 Then if $\tau$ is an actual involution on $X$, there is a natural equivalence away from two